nathwill/chef-haproxy-ng/README.md

 Configures a default-named ("haproxy") service resource.

-Useful for typical installs running a single haproxy service ("service" in the init-system sense) under the default 'haproxy' service name.

-Service providers, or those running multiple haproxy instances on a single host will most likely want to configure a service instance per haproxy_instance.
+Useful for typical installs running a single haproxy daemon under the default 'haproxy' service name.
+Service providers, or those running multiple haproxy daemons on a single host will most likely want to configure a service instance per haproxy_instance.

 ## Attributes